 The club recognises the need to provide a safe and caring environment for children and young people.
 The Club also acknowledges that children and young people can be the victims of physical, sexual and emotional abuse, and neglect.
 Munster Blades Fencing Club has therefore adopted the procedures set out by the Irish Fencing Federation.

-- The Children’s Officer for Munster Blades Fencing Club is Patrick Dight and the National Children’s Officer for Irish Fencing is Ursula Kappus.
+- The Children’s Officer for Munster Blades Fencing Club is Majella Gleeson and the National Children’s Officer for Irish Fencing is Ursula Kappus.

 - All Coaches and Committee Members are Garda Vetted.

 - All Personal Information Gathered on Club Membership forms is kept for a maximum of 12 months before re-registering the member if still associated with the club.